|The Metadata Community — Supporting Innovation in Metadata Design, Implementation & Best Practices|

 The Technical Board is the organizational body that ensures the publication and maintenance of DCMI technical and semantic specifications in accordance with DCMI policy.
 These include specifications to which DCMI has made a long-term maintenance commitment, adaptations of DCMI specifications published by formal standards organizations, and specifications published as products of DCMI communities.
 The Technical Board serves as the primary advisory body for DCMI for matters pertinent to the Board's charge.

-The Advisory Board is the organizational body that advances DCMI's work through engagement with DCMI community members and liaising with other initiatives that have shared, metadata-related interests.
-For the Initiative, the Advisory Board serves as the primary advisory body for DCMI for matters pertinent to the Board's charge and also as a broad-based sounding board for DCMI on issues deemed of significant importance to the Initiative, its members, and stakeholders.
+The Advisory Board is DCMI's primary advisory body.
+It serves as a broad-based sounding board for DCMI on issues deemed of significant importance to the Initiative, its members, and stakeholders.